Sending Email Person-to-Person

 When sending email person-to-person, these tips are general guidelines that are not necessarily specific to our email service.
-By following this guide, it will help reduce the possibility of your email ending up in the recipients spam folder, or worse, being blacklisted or blocked by their email service provider all together.
+By following this guide, it will help reduce the possibility of your email ending up in the recipient's spam folder, or worse, being blacklisted or blocked by their email service provider altogether.
 This will help you know what commonly triggers mail spam filters to flag an email as spam.

 The content of your email

 - Use a reputable and well-known email client.
 This will ensure that the email you send will be properly constructed and communicated.

-- By providing email in both HTML and rich text formats, properly constructed email headers, and adherence to specifications for sending email (SMTP) are fundamental to sending good mail.
+- By providing email in both HTML and rich text formats, properly constructed email headers, and adherence to specifications for sending an email (SMTP) are fundamental to send good mail.

 - Avoid the use of iframes in email.

 - Keep the layout of the message as simple as possible.
 Avoid complex formatting.